larry-a4/go-empyrean/shyft_documentation/source/index.html.md

 **``go run blockExplorerApi/*.go``**

 <aside class="warning">
-The above command is to only be used if running locally.
+The above command is to only be used if running locally and assumes that the block explorer API is being run from the same server.
 </aside>

 This will start a go server on port 8080 and allow you to either run the pre-existing block explorer or query the api endpoints.
 Its important to note, that if you have nothing in your postgres database the API will return nothing.